ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 native integer type for your platform.

 OCaml doesn't have a basic unsigned integer type, but you can get the same effect using `nativeint`.
-As far as I can tell OCaml doesn't have single-precision floating point numbers at all.
+OCaml doesn't have builtin single-precision floating point numbers.

 OCaml provides a `char` type which is used for characters, written `'x'` for example.
 Unfortunately the `char` type does not support Unicode or